z-Wind/rucash/README.md

 <br/>

-rucash provides a simple interface to GnuCash files stored in SQL (sqlite3, PostgreSQL and MySQL(undo)).
+rucash provides a simple interface to GnuCash files stored in SQL (sqlite3, PostgreSQL and MySQL).

 ## Example
 ```rust